arturogonzalezm/missing_stock_prices_python/README.md

 - When \(d\) is greater than 2, \(2 - d\) becomes negative, and \(\max(2 - d, 0)\) results in 0.
 Consequently, \(50 \times 0\) is 0, reflecting a failure to stay within the acceptable deviation range.

-**In summary**, this formula is used to calculate a score that decreases with an increase in the deviation \(d\) beyond a set point (2 in this case), down to a minimum score of 0.
+**Note**, the above is used to calculate a score that decreases with an increase in the deviation \(d\) beyond a set point (2 in this case), down to a minimum score of 0.
 It’s commonly used in contexts where there's a penalty for exceeding a certain error threshold, ensuring scores are non-negative.

-$$
-50 \times \max(2 - d, 0)
-$$